OttoChu/Hunter-Vs-Prey/README.md

     - Shooter
         - shoot a bullet in a straight line in any direction
         - the bullet should be able to kill the prey if it hits it (ending game if the bullet hits the prey)

+5. More game modes
+    - Multiple Prey
+        - there will be more than one prey on the map
+        - the hunter will have to catch all the prey to win

+6. Add a database
+    - need to have different accounts
+    - can play as a guest (no account needed)
+    - to store the best score of each game mode
+    - to store achievements (e.g. fastest win, most turns taken, etc.)
+    - a leaderboard for each game mode to compare with other players

+7. Add a shop
+    - to buy new abilities
+    - to buy new skins for the hunter and prey (only after GUI is implemented)

+8. Add a tutorial
+    - to teach new players how to play the game
+    - probably after GUI is implemented